lgbt-foundation/whitepaper/whitepaper.md

 ` INFO BOX: The following paragraphs will be part of the Pink Paper released in the near future that will focus on the utility and Token Economics of the LGBT Token.
 The content may change. (same info box as above) `

 The LGBT Impact program will select individuals and not-for-profit organizations that seek funds and provide a significant service to the LGBT community.
 The LGBT Foundation and its advisers will conduct careful audits before listing any organization but intends to allow user submissions to allow a wide spectrum of supported entities.
-The LGBT Impact program will focus on small scale operations on underdeveloped regions.
+The LGBT Impact program will focus on small scale operations in underdeveloped regions.
 Once selected, the list of individuals and organizations will be made public to either donate to these projects directly (crowdfunding approach) or by staking LGBT Tokens to cast votes on the distribution for the LGBT Impact funds.

 Hornet and future partners pledge to make donations visible, if supported by the application and intended by the user that donated.